MoreiraCN/Filtering-Illumina-sequence/README.md

 ### Filtering Illumina sequences

 The following pipeline was used to filter Illumina sequences of two sets of data: (1) whole genomic DNA (gDNA); and (2) probe of entire chromosome (obtained by flow sorting and fragmented by a DOP-PCR reaction).
-Both samples from the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.
+Both samples from the species *Holochilus nanus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.

 **Softwares used:**